Version: v2.4.0

 Index Mapping

-Setting the column as the first key name of the column parameter, the result will be indexed by this name.
+If you use a column name as the first key in the column definition, the result will be indexed by that column.

 $data = $database->select("post", [